OfficeDev/teams-toolkit/docs/fx-core/switch-account-or-subscription-help.md

 After that, we will
 1. Back up configuration files for the selected environment.
 [Learn more about backup & recover](#backup--recover).
 2. Update the value of "resourceBaseName" in `azure.parameters.{env}.json`.
 3. If the project contains Azure bot service, we will create a new AAD app since a Microsoft App ID is required to create an Azure Bot resourc and one Microsoft App Id can only be registered to one bot application.
+We will replace the value of "fx-resource-bot.botPassword" in `{env.userdata}` with the new secret.
 4. Start provision in the selected environment.

 ## Backup & Recover